 Key Stage 3

 Across KS3 students will study a broad and varied curriculum, with a greater emphasis (in terms of time) on the core subjects of English, Mathematics and Science.
 In addition to this, our students will also study a wide range of humanities, modern foreign languages, design technology, computing, creative and performing arts based subjects.
 Physical education and PSHCEE (Personal, Social, Health, Citizenship and Economic Education) is also delivered throughout Key Stage 3.
 We are fully compliant with the new National Curriculum September 2014.
-Students are set within the core subjects and this continues throughout the College.

 Key Stage 4